- Overview

 Overview

-These integration instructions are for Agencies:
+These instructions are for agencies.

 Requirements

-To integrate your Agency platform or a third-party platform with Indeed Apply, you need:
+To integrate your agency platform or a third-party platform with Indeed Apply, you need:

 - An Indeed Apply API token.
 See Generate an API token.